sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Retrieve all suppression groups associated with the user.
+## Retrieve information about multiple suppression groups

-**This endpoint allows you to retrieve a list of all suppression groups created by this user.**
+**This endpoint allows you to retrieve information about multiple suppression groups.**

-Suppression groups, or unsubscribe groups, are specific types or categories of email that you would like your recipients to be able to unsubscribe from.
-For example: Daily Newsletters, Invoices, System Alerts.

-The **name** and **description** of the unsubscribe group will be visible by recipients when they are managing their subscriptions.

-Each user can create up to 25 different suppression groups.
+This endpoint will return information for each group ID that you include in your request.
+To add a group ID to your request, simply append `&id=` followed by the group ID.

 ### GET /asm/groups

 ```java
   try {